Danyu999/DistributedHashTable/README.md

 assumed that each client runs on the same machine as exactly one other server and vice versa.
 The client generates random get/put requests and uses a hash function to decide which server to request from.
+* The DHT also is replicated, where each key/value pair is replicated on some number of servers.
+* Two phase locking is used.
+* Logging is done such that it is possible for the system to recover from failures/crashes correctly.

 ##### Specifications:
 * Both servers and client use a distributed barrier, where they don't do anything until they